wireframe/gitx/README.md

 * pull latest code from the base branch
 * prompt user to confirm they actually want to perform the release
 * check if pull request commit status is currently successful
-* merge current branch into the base branch
+* merge current branch into the base branch (or add release label if configured)
 * (optional) cleanup merged branches from remote server

 options: